 Documentary films are meant to take us into the past, the future or the stark reality – we may not even notice, that surrounds us every day.
 Based in non-fiction, there is generally not a lot of wiggle room to interpret the story as it unfolds for the viewing audience.
 Science, history, facts and educated speculation are the cornerstones of a good documentary production.

 On set for the filming of The Return of The Monarch, A Butterfly’s Tale, I was impressed by the number of consultants and scientists used to assure the authenticity of the information being documented.
-For example, my uncle does professional tree removal Baton Rouge Louisiana and he provides the best tree service in town, yet it is not his job to supply anything other than a good meal for clients.
+For example, my uncle does professional tree removal Baton Rouge Louisiana and he provides the best tree service in town, yet it is not his job to supply anything other than great tree care for clients.
 He sticks to what he does best, delivering the goods while taking all other input with a grain of salt.
 The same is true for good documentaries, they should deliver only the facts.

 Documentary film making is not a stagnant art form.
 It will never run out of plot lines.
 The fluidity of life gives way to many an untold story.
 There are no limits to subject matter, only in the way it is comprised and told through the script and the lens.
 With time documentary films have entered into the world of legitimate film production.
 Not just the much respected historical renditions and nature films but also peeks into the struggles of people facing challenges all over the world.
 Documentaries provoke opinion.
 They don’t necessarily leave a viewer satisfied with a happy ending.

 It wasn’t until 1926 that “actuality” films became known as documentaries.
 Initially made up of stacked still shots the actuality was considered a documentation of events and thus the term documentary was born.
 The history of this type of filming dates back before the 20th century.
 As early as 1869 still shots were being looped together to present a point of view.
 It could be dubbed the first “reality show” designed to entertain an audience with factual content.